GeorgiaSquyres/IPBR-2026/README.md

 Course dates are **June 1 - July 15** 2026, plus a concluding symposium on **July 18 or 19**
-We will meet twice a week: **Monday and Wednesday, 6-7:30 PM** Attend either by Zoom, or in person on the Caltech campus (pending sufficient interest)
+We will meet twice a week: **Monday and Wednesday, 6-7:30 PM** Attend either by Zoom, or in person on the Caltech campus (152 Braun Labs)

 IPBR is **free and open** to current biology students or recent graduates.
 We especially encourage you to join us if you are currently engaged in biology research, or hoping to start soon.